To determine whether one or more of your coagulation factors are decreased, absent or increased.

 What is von Willebrand factor?

-von Willebrand factor is responsible for helping platelets stick to the injured blood vessel wall.
-A blood clot then occurs around platelets at the site of injury.
-A deficiency or abnormality in von Willebrand factor can cause von Willebrand disease, an inherited bleeding disorder.
-It is associated with a secondary decrease in factor VIII concentration, as von Willebrand factor also binds to and stabilizes factor VIII in the blood stream.
-While von Willebrand factor may be used with coagulation factors if an inherited factor deficiency is suspected, it is usually considered separately because it is associated with platelets and not part of the classic coagulation cascade.
+von Willebrand factor (VWF) is not part of the coagulation cascade, but is responsible for helping platelets stick to the injured blood vessel wall, providing a structure for the coagulation factors to form a fibrin clot.
+A deficiency or abnormality in von Willebrand factor can cause von Willebrand disease, an inherited bleeding disorder, often found in patients with very heavy periods.
+It is also associated with a decrease in factor VIII levels , as von Willebrand factor also binds to and protects factor VIII in the blood stream.
+Therefore, its important when investigations have identified a low factor VIII level to also check the VWF level to clarify diagnosis.

 -